-Existing electrical cables should be raised above the level of the foam insulation where possible (See section 4.6 of this certificate).
+Existing electrical cables should be raised above the level of the foam insulation where possible (See Section 4.6 of this certificate).

-It is not recommended to install recessed lights in conjunction with POC 500 or PCC 2000 spray foam insulation at ceiling level.
-Where recessed downlighters exist, guards should be fitted to keep the insulation at least 75mm from the heat source.
+insulation at least 75mm from the heat source.
 When used with down-lighters and recessed light fittings, the guard should be open-topped or ventilated by drilling holes in the top of the guard.
 Guards should be made of rigid boards, light gauge non-magnetic metal; terracotta plant pots can also be used, provided they are of appropriate diameter (i.e. keep insulation 75mm away from heat source).

-Figure 3: Recessed down-lighters.
+Figure 4: Recessed down-lighters